About Stephenson Steam Railway

 Learn about George and Robert Stephenson and their influence on the development of the steam locomotive through animations and artefacts from the time.
 On selected days, you can enjoy light refreshments in the Waggonway Tea Room.

-Stephenson Steam Railway is managed by Tyne & Wear Archives & Museums on behalf of North Tyneside Council.
+Stephenson Steam Railway is managed by North East Museums on behalf of North Tyneside Council.

 What can you see at Stephenson Steam Railway?